-Dora Frances Livermore was born on the 9th of July 1885 at Edmonton, Middlesex to Herbert Isaac Livermore and Fanny Crosby Evans.
-Dora was baptised on the 21th of August 1893 at Shanklin, Hampshire.
+Dora Frances Livermore was born on 9th July 1885 at Edmonton, Middlesex to Herbert Isaac Livermore and Fanny Crosby Evans.
+Dora was baptised on 21st of August 1893 at Shanklin, Hampshire.

-Dora´s father Herbert Isaac Livermore was born about 1857 in Middlesex and was baptized on the 4th of October 1857 at Dalston St Philip in Hackney to Isaac Livermore a merchant and clerk (born about 1822 in Middlesex) and Elizabeth Margaret Livermore (born about 1832 in Middlesex).
-Herbert Isaac of Oakfield, Crossland Road, Redhill died at the age of 56 on the 25th of March 1913 and was buried on the 29th of March at St Mary´s church in Reigate.
+Dora’s father Herbert was born about 1857 in Middlesex and was baptised on 4th October 1857 at Dalston St Philip in Hackney to Isaac, a merchant and clerk (born about 1822 in Middlesex) and Elizabeth (born about 1832 in Middlesex).
+Herbert of Oakfield, Crossland Road, Redhill died at the age of 56 on 25th of March 1913 and was buried on 29th March at St Mary´s church in Reigate.
 He was interred into the family grave at Reigate Cemetery.
 He left over £ 26,699 in effects.

-Dora´s mother Fanny Crosby Evans was born about 1855 at New York, America to Frederick Evans a colonial broker (born about 1917 at Westbury Wiltshire) and Fanny Evans (born about 1832 at Coventry).
+Dora’s mother Fanny was born about 1855 at New York, USA to Frederick a colonial broker (born about 1917 at Westbury, Wiltshire) and Fanny (born about 1832 at Coventry).
 During the 1871 Census the family lived at Leytonstone, Essex.
-Fanny Crosby died in the 3rd quarter of 1901 at Reigate.
+Fanny died in the 3rd quarter of 1901 at Reigate.

-Herbert Isaac and Fanny Crosby married in the 3rd quarter of 1884 in Woolwich London.
+Herbert and Fanny married in the 3rd quarter of 1884 in Woolwich, London.

-During the 1891 Census Herbert Isaac, Fanny Crosby and their children Dora Frances, Herbert Crosby and the twins lived at Oakfield, Crescent Road, Enfield, Edmonton.
+During the 1891 Census Herbert, Fanny and their children Dora, Herbert and the twins lived at Oakfield, Crescent Road, Enfield, Edmonton.
 Herbert worked as an India Rubber Manufacturer.
 The family employed a general servant and a nurse for the children.

 At the time of the 1901 Census the family still lived at Crescent Road and were employing a housemaid and a cook.

-By the time of the 1911 Census the family moved to Crossland Road, Redhill, Reigate, Surrey.
-Herbert Isaac was a widower and was living with his daughters Dora, Marjorie and Ella.
+By the time of the 1911 Census the family moved to Crossland Road, Redhill, Reigate.
+Herbert was a widower and was living with his daughters Dora, Marjorie and Ella.
 The family employed a housemaid and a cook.
 The house had ten rooms.

 During WW1, Dora joined the British Red Cross overseas volunteers and became part of the Queen Alexandra Imperial Military Nursing Service.
-Dora served from the 27th of May 1916 to the 2nd of April 1919 in France and Flanders.
+Dora served from 27th May 1916 to 2nd April 1919 in France and Flanders.

 She was awarded the British War and Victory medals.